 I concluded my blog last week, "Surprise Ending," with an overview of how I would have summarized my parents’ case prior to reading Walter and Miriam’s Schneir’s new book Final Verdict, and promised in my next blog to report on how the new book altered my beliefs.
 I also reviewed the two key events that led to my parents’ conviction and execution:

-I’ll discuss the impact of this startling new information on the phrase “I come from Julius” and the Jello box top in my next blog.
+I left off my last blog by promising to discuss the impact of this new information on the phrase “I come from Julius” and the Jello box top.

 Sixty years ago today, Federal Judge Irving R. Kaufman sentenced my parents to death.
 He justified the death penalty for their “Conspiracy to Commit Espionage” (planning to commit espionage) conviction by saying their “conduct in putting into the hands of the Russians the A-bomb years before our best scientists predicted Russia would perfect the bomb has already caused, in my opinion, the Communist aggression in Korea, with the resultant casualties exceeding fifty thousand.”

 Ever since I first saw John Sayles’ film Lone Star in the late 1990’s I’ve dreamed about getting him to make a film about my parents’ case.
 One reviewer captured the essence of that film, which is set in a small Texas border town: “Sayles ingeniously sets this mystery against the backdrop of a developing, multicultural community losing its economic base while haggling over a history of racism.
 The overall effect is of a complicated American tragedy mitigated by the possibility of personal redemption.”